redeclipse/oldsvnre/data/particles/readme.txt

 blood.png, fire.png
     Created by FischKopF, source: http://www.quadropolis.us/node/2693
+    Uploaded explicitly as "Public Domain", with the additional comment:
     "Feel free to edit, claim it's yours, use it in own projects"

 muzzle.png, plasma.png, spark.png